 The majority of tourists stay in hotels in the Old Town to be close to the best sightseeing sites and restaurants that Lhasa can offer.
 For those who want to experience the atmosphere of authentic Tibet, we can offer a few hotels in historical buildings (built in 17th/18th centuries).

 Shigatse is the second largest and one of the most important cities in Tibet.
 The variety of accommodations is similar to Lhasa.
 There are many newly built comfortable hotels, decorated in Tibetan style and offering all modern amenities.
 Hotels offer buffet breakfast and can store some luggage if you want to leave any extras before heading to Everest Base Camp or Western Tibet.

 From May until October we stay overnight at the tent camp approximately 3 km away from the Everest Base Camp.
 From the tent camp, you can see Mountain Everest.

-We usually go on a short hike to the Base Camp either in the evening or in the morning.
-Alternatively, minibuses to the Everest Base Camp are available for a small fee.
-On the way from the tent camp to EBC, we visit Rongbuk, the highest monastery.
-The monastery is famous for its meditation cave.
+We usually go on a short hike to the Rongbuk monastery either in the evening or in the morning.
+Rongbuk is the highest monastery on the planet The monastery is famous for its meditation cave.